Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Ruth came with no dowry ( a gift from the bride's family to the groom).
 There was nothing in it for Boaz.
-Matthew Henry explains so eloquently how this mirrors our Lord Jesus:
+1800s Bible Commentary writer, Matthew Henry, explains so eloquently how this mirrors our Lord Jesus:

 "Our Lord Jesus is our Goel, our Redeemer, our everlasting Redeemer.
 He looked, like Boaz, with compassion on the deplorable state of fallen mankind.
 At vast expense he redeemed the heavenly inheritance for us, which by sin was mortgaged, and forfeited into the hands of divine justice, and which we should never have been able to redeem."

 God is faithful to illustrate this for us in His word by using what He has created to communicate these concepts.
 In this case, He does so with a peculiar verse in the book of Exodus.